alban-read/M1-MICRO-FORTH/dumbint.md

 1 Single byte word names.

-A single letter word can be located using the letter as an index.
+A single letter word can be located using the letter as an index into the dictionary that contains 256 words.

 The single letter name is essentially a byte code as far as the interpeter is contained.